cheind/sympy-nondim/README.md

 (dimensional) variables those products that yield a desired target dimension.

-The following example illustrates, how variables corresponding to mass, force, time, and pressure have to relate to produce dimension length.
+The following example illustrates how the variables mass, force, time and pressure must relate to each other in order to produce the dimension length\*time.

 ``` python
 import danalysis as da